-Some of the most common issues that arise from poor dental hygiene are dental cavities, bad breath, gingivitis and periodontitis.
+Some common problems that arise from poor dental hygiene are dental cavities, bad breath, gingivitis and gum disease.
 By regular teeth-brushing you remove the build ups from your teeth – called plaque – and this helps to keep your teeth and gums healthy, but you can’t remove the hard calculus deposits that form and cause gum disease – that’s why people need to see a hygienist.

 Calculus and gum health